 our my imagined fame and fortune.

 When I’d met her, about a decade earlier, in the produce section of a Co-op grocery store, I thought she was hot.
-That day (three kids, two dogs, and two, six-thousand-kilometre coast-to-coast treks [one west to Vancouver and the second, back east to Nova Scotia — the first for work, the second for family] later) she was smokin’ hot.
-On fire and ready to have me burned at the nearest stake, might be a more accurate description.
+That day — three kids, two dogs, and two, six-thousand-kilometre coast-to-coast treks — she was smokin’ hot (on fire and ready to have me burned at the nearest stake, might be a more apt description).

 After a few lucky freelancing breaks with the Lung Association of Nova Scotia, and a local software development company, followed by a couple of years writing website content and strategy for Halifax ad agencies, work got busy and, but for a few bumps, has mostly stayed that way.

 That marriage, on the other hand, eventually went belly up.
-Thankfully not as belly up as she might have imagined had she ever been to Kraków.
+Thankfully not as belly up as she might have imagined had she ever walked the banks of the Wisła River that runs through Kraków.

 Mea Culpa.
 I think writers, certainly this one, are not easy partners to live with.
 She and I are all good now I think: she uses 5+ letter words nowadays.